Interior Design Program (NTA.1K) A.C.S.

 - Study in small classes where every student gets step-by-step support

-- Do a wide range of design projects using industry software
+- Do a wide range of design projects using AutoCAD and Adobe

 - Develop a portfolio to showcase your skills

-- Get access to the Herzing Open Education Program (HOEP), which lets you take additional courses after you graduate, tuition-free!
+- Enjoy the Herzing Open Education Program (HOEP), which lets you take additional courses after you graduate, tuition-free!